The Wedding - Short Film

 - Bessel Van Der Kolk, The Body Keeps the Score

 Lauren has friends, and family, and a life; she knows she does.
 But she can’t quite seem to reach them.
 Something’s happened, and she can’t quite say; she keeps trying to push through, but the more she tries to move forward the more she gets stuck in the past.

-The Wedding is about how hard it can be to find your voice, when everyone believes one truth and you know another.
+The Wedding is about how hard it can be to find your voice when everyone believes one truth and you know another.
 It’s about isolation, and connectivity; about what matters, and what holds us back.
 It is a story of resilience, of being loved and being lost.

-Key issues of the film include: Isolation • Eating disorders • Depression • Dissociation • Abuse • PTSD • Re-integration
+Key issues of the film include: Dissociation • Abuse • PTSD • Isolation • Eating disorders • Depression • Re-integration

 Our goal is to give voice to these issues; to spark conversation and compassion; to shine a light on the way we listen to our friends, to what they do and do not say.
 This is a story worthy of support.
-Our team consists mostly of women, each of whom have experienced one or more key issues of the film.
 In order to convey it with authenticity and respect, we need your help.
-We are aiming to film Covid-willing late 2020/early 2021 .
-Funds will go towards equipment, cast, crew, accommodation, food, and transport.
-We aim to create a well supported working environment and produce a film of industry standard.
-As female artists, we feel it’s our duty to use our voices to share this story, especially for those who might feel voiceless.
-It is extremely challenging for female artists in any creative medium to source funding; your donation would be much appreciated.
-We all start from somewhere.
+We have now wrapped, and are seeking to raise funds to cover both production and post-production.
+In order to compensate those who have worked so hard on this project, and deliver a film of industry (and festival) standard, we are seeking to raise €15K!

-After reading the script forThe Wedding, founder of The Shona Project Tammy Darcy writes:
+After reading the script forThe Wedding, founder of The Shona Project, an organization empowering women and girls to find their voice and identity, Tammy Darcy writes: